-- the distribution of responses: are there a majority of satisfied, neutral or dissatisfied people?
+- the distribution of responses: is there a majority of satisfied, neutral or dissatisfied people?

 💡 Pro tip: We recommend that you take some notes on the overall score (what is the trend and are employees satisfied?), in order to decide whether this is a priority area for improvement or not.

 - If there are a lot of detractors and/or the score is dropping, it is important to get into the details of this key metric to identify the populations that need the most attention and the main topics revealed by employee feedback.